penzboti/The-Cycle-Reborn-Settings/docs/stack.md

 some old data from the [The Cycle Fandom](https://thecyclefrontier.fandom.com/wiki/The_Cycle_Wiki) site
 ## cheerio
-for webscraping the links from the wiki; then downloading them
+for webscraping the image links from the wiki; then downloading them